-Some of the work we have completed so far includes:
+Some of the work includes:

-- undertaking preliminary field studies such as ecology, geotechnical and heritage studies to gain an understanding of the existing environmental features, technical challenges and opportunities
+- undertaking field studies such as ecology, geotechnical and heritage studies to gain an understanding of the existing environmental features, technical challenges and opportunities

-- conducting an engineering desktop study to gain an understanding of issues and opportunities within the project area
+- conducting engineering desktop and field studies to understand issues and opportunities within the project area

 - meeting with landowners and other stakeholders to gain a better understanding of local opportunities, impacts and conditions